cyberholics/cyberholics/README.md

 - 📫 How to reach me **victorkingoshimua@gmail.com**

-- ⚡ Fun fact **I believe I have a great sense of humour and an insatiable curiosity**
+- ⚡ Fun fact **I have a great sense of humour and an insatiable curiosity**

 <h3 align="left">Connect with me:</h3>